Bridging the gap in training provision for rescue boats.

 - Lifejacket (min 150N, in service date with correct service markings – auto or manual).

-Aquatic PPE is available from Birmingham & Midland Marine Services at £15.00 per day, per candidate.
+Aquatic PPE is available from Birmingham & Midland Marine Services at £40.00 plus vat per day, per candidate.
 Please request this upon booking.
-Your height / build / approximate weight and shoe size will be required so that we can ensure we have your size in stock.
+Booking forms detailing your height / build / approximate weight and shoe size will be required no later than ten working days in advance of your course start date so that we can ensure we have your APPE size in stock.

 RYA PBL2 Holders – 3 days.